-The proposed Rocky Pen Run Reservoir, which will be located in southern Stafford in the Hartwood District, is scheduled to be operational in 2014.
-The overall project consists of a river intake pumping station, an earthen dam, a state-of-the-art water treatment facility, two large distribution pipelines, and significant environmental mitigation.
-Construction is currently underway on the dam and the water treatment facility.
+Lake Mooney, located in southern Stafford in the Hartwood District, is continuing to fill.
+The overall project consisted of a river intake pumping station, an earthen dam, a state-of-the-art water treatment facility, two large distribution pipelines, and significant environmental mitigation.
 This project is the product of years of planning, permitting, and significant work on the part of the Stafford Board of Supervisors, Stafford Utilities Department, County staff, and local, state, and federal regulatory agencies.
-This endeavor is projected to serve the water needs of Stafford County well into the middle of the 21st century.
+This new water source and its treatment facility are projected to serve the water needs of Stafford County well into the middle of the 21st century.